Debut Novel

-As well as travelling and writing about it, I have just completed a project that is very close to my heart and which I have been working on for a few years.
+As well as writing about our travels, I have just completed a project very close to my heart that I have been working on for a few years.

-The Burning is a historical novel based on true events that occurred in my hometown of Dromcollogher, Co Limerick, in 1926.
-It is a story of ambition, tragedy, courage and resilience, where the unthinkable can happen in the blink of an eye, where forty eight local people lost their loves in a cinema tragedy.
-It was the Stardust of its time and catapulted a sleepy, rural town to headline news around the world and changed the fabric of a small community forever.
+A Widow’s Son is a historical novel based on true events that occurred in my hometown of Dromcollogher, Co Limerick, in 1926.
+It is a story of ambition, tragedy, courage and resilience, where the unthinkable can happen in the blink of an eye, where forty-eight local people lost their lIves in a cinema tragedy.
+It was the Stardust of its time, catapulting a sleepy, rural town into headline news around the world and changing the fabric of a small community forever.

 It is a story that has haunted me since childhood.
 I lived in a house ‘where no-one came home’, where all six members of a household left for a night’s entertainment down the street and never returned, leaving their bereft dog whining inside their front door all night.